SURFscz/pam-weblogin/doc/protocol.md

 ```

 ### Service session endpoint
-A Service can request the status of the session using the `/{service_shortname}/{session_id}` endpoint.
-No parameters are required, so this is a GET request.
+A Service can request the status of the session using the `/{service_shortname}/{session_id}` GET endpoint.
+No parameters are required.
 Returned is an object containing a `service` key, that contains the service object of this session.
 A 401 is returned with an error message if anything went wrong.